jpovey/SimpleAggregate/README.md

 ### Aggregate Repository and Event Stream
 The `AggregateProcessor` uses an `AggregateRepository` which requires an `IEventStream` to provide an abstraction between multiple types of databases which can be used to store events.

-If using aggregate processor then a custom `IEventStream` concrete implementation is required to wrap the data access layer of your desired event store.
+If using the aggregate processor then a custom `IEventStream` concrete implementation is required to wrap the data access layer of your desired event store.

 ### Concurrency